 Please allow five (5) business days from the date of payment for your copy request to be completed.
 We will strive to complete your request as soon as possible, but some large or complicated requests may take longer.

-Documents in newer court cases can be reviewed using the kiosk computers in the Jackson County Circuit court lobby (1st Floor).
-Older case files that have not been digitized can be reviewed by requesting the file at the Public Room window on the 1st floor of the Justice Building.
+- Older court cases (not digitized): documents can be reviewed by requesting the file at the Public Room window on the 1st floor of the Justice Building.

 Adoption and Juvenile cases are confidential.
 Access to these cases is limited.